otrv4/otrv4/otrv4.md

       * Stay in state `WAITING_AUTH_R`.

     * If validation succeeds:
-      * Reply with an Auth-I message, as defined on [Sending an Auth-I message](##sending-an-auth-i-message).
+      * Reply with an Auth-I message, as defined in [Sending an Auth-I message](##sending-an-auth-i-message).

 If the state is not `WAITING_AUTH_R`: